 Biography

 Bona de Mandiargues (b.1926, Rome; d.2000, Paris) is considered a central artist within the Surrealist movement.
 In recent years, de Mardiargues has been the subject of renewed curatorial interest and international recognition, following her first institutional retrospective at the Nivola Museum in Sardinia (2022).
-Her work is currently on view at the 60th Venice Biennale ‘Foreigners Everywhere’, curated by Adriano Pedrosa (until 24 November 2024) and ‘Surréalisme’ at Centre Pompidou, Paris (until 13 January 2025).
+Her work was recently included in the 60th Venice Biennale ‘Foreigners Everywhere’, curated by Adriano Pedrosa and ‘Surréalisme’ at Centre Pompidou, Paris.

 Read more